usnistgov/BF/content/en/Info/Contact/BF Contact.md

 100 Bureau Dr, Stop 8930, Gaithersburg, MD 20899
 </br></br>

-<l style="font-size: 15px; color: #7D3368">Important Note: Any BF-application publications that lists classes not featured on this website is a misrepresentation of BF.
+<l style="font-size: 15px; color: #7D3368">Important Note: Any BF-application publications that list classes not featured on this website are misrepresentation of BF.
 If in doubt, please [seek guidance from the BF PI](/BF/info/contact/bf-contact).